arq5x/gemini/docs/content/tools.rst

 In order to eliminate less confident genotypes, it is possible to enforce a maximum PL value for each sample.
 On this scale, lower values indicate more confidence that the called genotype is correct.
-10 is a reasonable value:
+10 is a reasonable value.
+This is applied per-family such that all members of a family must meet this level in order to by reported in the final results.

 ===========================================================================
 ``comp_hets``: Identifying potential compound heterozygotes